Buying a home for the first time can be an overwhelming and daunting experience.

 In today's atmosphere of having access to anything and everything we could ever want literally at our fingertips, it's easy to try to figure things out on your own.
 This is one scenario, however, where guidance and having a qualified professional on your side is never a bad move.
 A buyer's agent will help navigate you through the process of buying your home as well as negotiate on your behalf when the time comes.

 Find someone who is well versed in the area you'd like to move.
 Be transparent and upfront about your expectations from your agent and then, do them the same respect by making sure you are committed to them.
-It is helpful to use a comprehensive list of tips when interviewing to find the best agent for you.
+It is helpful to use a comprehensive list of tips when interviewing to find the best agent

 4. Start House Hunting!